Too

 I'm Canadian, sort of.
 I was born in Toronto but I haven't lived there since I was six years old and I have only visited once or twice, when I was maybe ten or twelve.
 I can't tell you what it looked like, what the snow was like, or anything more than a handful of memories about my family life there.
 I never learned French, and I didn't learn the National Anthem until I was past thirty.
 Mostly I play up the Canadian identity thing when I want to stand out (or should I say "oot"?) in a crowd.
 Technically, I never went through the formal paperwork to pick up US citizenship - I still have the tattered old green card that was issued to me in Detroit in 1969.
 I am told it's just a formality since my mother and wife are both citizens, but at my age, why bother?

-In addition to Toronto, I have lived in Houston, Galveston, Crockett, Nacogdoches, and Dallas, Texas before settling in the wide open countryside of Wyoming.
+In addition to Toronto, I have lived in Houston, Galveston, Crockett, Nacogdoches, and Dallas -- all in Texas -- before settling in the wide open countryside of Wyoming.
 I have relatives in Germany from my father's side, but I have not been there since I was a wee lad either.
+Now that Papa has passed away, it's unlikely I will make it over there or see them again.

 I'm a Christian!
 If you have known me a long time and did not know that about me, shame on me.
 I don't believe we are called to beat folks over the head and coerce them into joining the club, but neither am I ashamed or unsure about what I believe.
 I'll be more than happy to debate the finer points with you, or you can read more about my worldview in the rants section.